 Near the beginning of each half-term, we will send out ‘Learning logs’ to parents to let you know the sorts of things that we will aim to teach your child during that half term.
 This is an opportunity to support your child further with their learning should you wish to do so.

 We will invite you into school for open sessions within the classroom once the children are settled so that you can see and take part in the learning within the classroom.
 We also hold a number of activity mornings throughout the year so that you can learn with your child.
 In October we hold curriculum meetings for parents where we show you how we teach the children and how you can support your child with phonics.
 We will invite you to a 1-1 parents evening during the autumn term and the spring term where we will share information on how your child is doing, what their next steps in learning are and how you can support them.
+We hold weekly reading sessions for you to come into school to listen to your child read.

 Will my child take part in messy play?